linwhitehat/ET-BERT/README.md

 ### Fine-tuning on downstream tasks
 To see an example of how to use ET-BERT for the encrypted traffic classification tasks, go to the [Using ET-BERT](#using-et-bert) and `run_classifier.py` script in the `fine-tuning` folder.

+Note: you'll need to change the path in programes.
 <br/>

 ## Citation